 No Time to Die may have been postponed till fall, but ACC Art Books has got something tasty to tide us over.
-They're gearing up to publish an über-cool collection of Bond film pix taken by the legendary Terry O'Neill.
-Bond: Photographed by Terry O'Neill—The Definitive Collection, now available for pre-order on Amazon, covers several of the 007 sets that O'Neill documented, dating from 1964's Goldfinger.
+They just published an über-cool collection of Bond film pix taken by the legendary Terry O'Neill.
+Bond: Photographed by Terry O'Neill—The Definitive Collection, available to order here, covers several of the 007 sets that O'Neill documented, dating from 1964's Goldfinger.

 "In the 1960s and 1970s, when the Bond films could only be savored at the cinema," No Time to Die screenwriters Robert Wade and Neal Purvis note in the book's introduction.
 "Terry O’Neill’s photographs kept Bond in the public eye, both in his iconic portraits of the stars, and also in the fun and even more glamorous behind-the-scenes shots that made it a world you wanted to be a part of."